-700 5.
-CONCLUSION701
+5. CONCLUSION

 Different pedestrian characteristics were observed and analyzed in order to describe systematically the dynamics of the procession.
 It was identified that the road segments along the route of the procession have varying road widths; from a minimum width of 6 meters to a maximum width of 40 meters.
 It was observed at different segments that the dynamics of the procession greatly vary.
-Through a static grid analysis, it was discovered that three main factors highly affect the dynamics of the procession: density, group formation and the aggressiveness of the pedestrians.
+Through a static grid analysis, it was discovered that three main factors highly affect the dynamics of the procession: density, group formation and the aggressiveness of the devotees.

-709 In order to characterize the dynamics of the procession, the macroscopic speed and 710 density of the procession were gathered.
-With the given data from the Department of Public 711 Works and Highways, the researchers were able to plot a graphical representation of the whole 712 duration of the procession.
-This presented the time and the corresponding distance on which 713 the Andas moved.
-The results produced a strong relationship between time and the 714 corresponding distance of the Andas.
-With this, it was discovered that the average speed of the 715 procession was 0.33 kilometers per hour; finishing a 6.938-kilometer route in 21 hours and 21 716 minutes.
-In addition, it was observed that the identified road segments produced varying 717 densities.
-The results implied that on the front position of the Andas, densities generated an 718 erratic behavior.
-Evidently through visual observation presented, the behavior of people in front 719 of the Andas was very unpredictable due to the presence of the rope attached to the Andas 720 which caused random movements.
-On the other hand, the densities behind the Andas were 721 identified to have a more consistent result.
-It can be observed that as the distance of the 722 pedestrians from behind the Andas increases, the density decreases.
-Furthermore, the maximum 723 density recorded was 11.8 ped/m^2 situated right behind the Andas.
+In order to characterize the dynamics of the procession, macroscopic speeds and densities of the procession were gathered.
+With the given data from the Department of Public Works and Highways (DPWH), the researchers were able to plot a graphical representation of the whole duration of the procession.
+This presented the time and the corresponding distance on which the Andas moved.
+It was estimated that the average speed of the procession was 0.33 kilometers per hour; finishing a 6.938-kilometer route in 21 hours and 21 minutes.
+In addition, it was observed that the identified road segments produced varying densities.
+The results implied that on the front position of the Andas, densities generated an erratic behavior.
+Evidently through visual observation presented, the behavior of people in front of the Andas was very unpredictable due to the presence of the rope attached to the Andas which caused random movements.
+On the other hand, the densities behind the Andas were identified to have a more consistent result.
+It can be observed that as the distance of the pedestrians from behind the Andas increases, the density decreases.
+Furthermore, the maximum density recorded was 11.8 ped/m^2 situated right behind the Andas.

 With the observed high pedestrian densities behind the Andas, it was discovered that the densities behind greatly influence the forward movement of the Andas.
 This was manifested by the pushing behavior of the pedestrians to cause the Andas to move forward.
-With this, the result was then further analyzed.
-It was then discovered that 68 to 70 pedestrian volunteers are needed to move the Andas forward.
+It was further discovered that 68 to 70 pedestrian volunteers are needed to move the Andas forward.
 With this finding, it is important to implement a policy regarding the number of volunteers at the back of the Andas to ensure smoother traverse of the procession.

 In addition, results also presented that the densities in front and at the back of the Andas can be used to represent an active length of pedestrian parade.
 With the use of this active length and the densities obtained, the researchers were able to produce a method on how to systematically estimate the total number of pedestrians.
-An equation based on these findings was generated and utilized by the researchers.
-It was discovered that in the previous event, 454,306 actively participated in the procession.
+An equation based on these findings was generated and utilized and was discovered that in the previous event, 454,306 actively participated in the procession.
 Furthermore, the method provided by the researchers will be able aid the lack of methods in estimating the number of participants in the said event.